chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    │   │   └── myProject
    │   └── test
    └── test
         └── myProjectTest.chpl

-Mason testing is based on exit code which means that if your project's tests compile and run successfully, despite the "result" of the program, your test's pass.
-For this reason, Mason users should configure thier tests such that a failure produces an exit code other than 0.
+Mason testing is based on exit code which means that if the project's tests compile and run successfully, despite the "result" of the program, the test's pass.
+For this reason, Mason users should configure their tests such that a failure produces an exit code other than 0.
 Using ``exit()`` is the easiest way to do this, but throwing errors is another way to accomplish the same thing.